spinnaker/igor/README.md

 `Commit` controller classes expose APIs to retrieve lists of commits, such as `/github/{{projectKey}}/{{repositorySlug}}/compareCommits?from={{fromHash}}&to={{toHash}}`

-At the moment Igor only exposes read APIs, there are no pollers and no triggers involving SCM services directly.
+At the moment, igor only exposes read APIs, there are no pollers and no triggers involving SCM services directly.

 Relevant properties: